 90 meters long

 The 142-year-old bridge is not believed to have suffered any serious damage in the collision.
-The traffic was initially closed off but reopened after an inspection.
+The traffic was initially closed off but was reopened after an inspection.

-The vessel Cuauhtémoc belongs to the Mexican Navy.
-The 90-meter-long and 12-meter-wide sailing vessel is a training vessel within the Navy's military education and is used every year in a sailing trip that concludes the cadet education.
+The vessel Cuauhtémoc belongs to the Mexican navy.
+The 90-meter-long and 12-meter-wide sailing vessel is a training vessel within the navy's military education and is used every year in a sailing trip that concludes the cadet education.